1.3 DATA/TOOLS – WHAT YOU’LL NEED:

 Here’s some information about the software and data you’ll need to follow these tutorials.

 Since UE4 doesn’t natively support geographic data, you’ll need a few tools to help you overcome this.
-This series of tutorials also uses some 3rd party content from the UE4 market place – if you want to follow the steps exactly, you’ll need that too:
+This tutorial uses some 3rd party content from the UE4 market place too – if you want to follow the steps exactly, you’ll need that as well:

 GIS (Geographic Information System) Software

-To read/prepare GIS data for UE4, you’re going to need some GIS Software.
+To prepare GIS data for UE4, you’re going to need some GIS Software.

-We like Global Mapper from Blue Marble Geographics, LLC.
-It’s intuitive to use and has loads of functionality to make life easier.
+Here we’re using Global Mapper from Blue Marble Geographics, LLC.
+It’s intuitive to use and has loads of useful functionality.

-Global Mapper’s not free ($499), but there are freeware alternatives (e.g. Quantum GIS).
+Global Mapper’s not cheap ($499), but there are Open Source (free) alternatives (e.g. Quantum GIS).
 We’ll create tutorials with QGIS soon.

 This tutorial uses an older version, Global Mapper 13, but you can mimic the processes in recent versions, QGIS, or similar.